 As an academic leader, designer, researcher and author I have promoted an interdisciplinary approach to the creative arts and industries.
 Originally trained as a car designer at Coventry University, I have worked and taught across a range of design disciplines over the past 20 years.

-A former Head of Design & Applied Arts at Edinburgh College of Art, I have taught and managed at a diverse range of institutions – including the School of Textiles and Design at Heriot-Watt University, University of Dundee, Edinburgh Napier University, Central Saint Martins College of Art & Design and the Central Academy of Fine Art, Beijing – with my students winning dozens of international awards.
+A former Head of Design & Applied Arts at Edinburgh College of Art, I have taught and managed at institutions across the globe including being Deputy Head of the School of Textiles and Design at Heriot-Watt University, Senior Lecturer at Edinburgh Napier University, Course Director at University of Dundee and teaching at Central Saint Martins College of Art and Design and the Central Academy of Fine Art in Beijing.
+I have been an Erskine Fellow at the University of Canterbury in New Zealand, a Visiting Professor at Manchester Metropolitan University and Aston University, and Director of Design Research at UCD.

 As a Fellow of the Institute of Designers in Ireland, Fellow of the Royal Society of the Arts, Design Museum ‘Designs of the Year’ Nominator, editorial board member of ‘Iterations’ and reviewer for ‘The Design Journal’ and ‘Design Principles and Practices: an International Journal’, I am actively engaged in the international design discourse.

-I have throughout my career, advocated the pivotal role of creative learning – be that through public engagement, cultural interventions, curriculum innovation or policy development.
+I have, throughout my career, advocated for the pivotal and dynamic potential of creativity – be that through curriculum innovation, cultural interventions or policy development.
 I see creative education as having the power to build a platform for change in the wider economic, political and social context.